ROB LONG ACUPUNCTURE

 0 Comments

+This October is Menopause Awareness Month; a time to focus on issues surrounding this life-changing transition.
+Hopefully there will be plenty of news on the latest medical and scientific breakthroughs.
 As an Acupuncturist in the Chinese Medicine tradition, I’ve decided to write today about East Asian approaches to menopause.
 So rather than having something brand new to say, instead I’m looking here at methods that have been working well for women for many centuries.
-But how does this approach differ from a more ‘conventional’ route, for example, HRT?
+But how does this approach differ from a more ‘conventional’ route, for example, HRT? |

 The first thing to point out is that, as every single woman is unique, so is every single menopause!
 This might sound obvious, and yet it highlights what is often a very different mindset between East and West.
 As an Acupuncturist, I’m trained to treat each patient as a distinct individual, even if her symptoms appear almost identical to many other women.
 But she is not identical: she will have a different personal history, different genetics, and maybe a different lifestyle to anyone else.
 It follows that the treatment itself will have to be tailored accordingly.
 Many women find this approach both useful and refreshing.